applicaster/developer.applicaster.com/book/ui-builder/android/ScreenPlugin.md

 ##### General

 Any plugin can be defined as Screen Plugin.
-In order to do so, please follow these:
+In order to do so please follow the steps below:
 1. Implement `ScreenPlugin`.
 This interface provides a simple initialization for your plugin.
 This is a simple initialization for your plugin.`
 The interface provides 4 parameters to the plugin:
 `Context context` - Current context.